YunyiShen/YunyiShen.github.io/_pages/about.md

   - /about.html
 ---

-I am a (statistics) PhD student in the EECS department at [MIT](https://web.mit.edu/) affiliated with [LIDS](https://lids.mit.edu/).
+I am a (statistics) PhD student (with [Tamara Broderick](https://tamarabroderick.com/)) in the EECS department at [MIT](https://web.mit.edu/) affiliated with [LIDS](https://lids.mit.edu/).
 I earned my MSc degrees in Statistics and Ecology at the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2021.
-I did my undergraduate degree in Physical Biology at [Peking University](http://english.pku.edu.cn).
+I did my undergraduate degree in Biology at [Peking University](http://english.pku.edu.cn).

-My research is mostly motivated by (bio)diversity at different levels.
+My research is mostly motivated by applications in ecology while focusing on structural learning, uncertainty quantification and robustness in modern, complex data structure and analysis procedures.
 On the statistics side I study Bayesian nonparametrics, variable and graphical selection, scalable Bayesian computing and applied machine learning.
-I am particularly interested in the (mathematical) species sampling problem (some [classic](https://academic.oup.com/biomet/article-abstract/43/1-2/45/334874)) especially relaxation of the exchangability assumption.
 On the ecology side I study population and community ecology mostly for carnivores.
 I have some random interests including multimessenger astronomy, space telescopes (e.g. TESS, HST) and NLP for Chinese politics.

 ## My research
-Several recent statistics projects are:
+Most recent statistics project:

-- [Bayesian nonparametrics method](https://openreview.net/forum?id=euBgC9yLeyl) predicting of shared variants across cancer types/populations, Beta/Indian Buffet process and their relaxations on exchangability, multivariate random measures;
+- [Bayesian nonparametrics method](https://openreview.net/forum?id=euBgC9yLeyl) predicting of shared variants across cancer types/populations, species sampling problem with relaxations on exchangability, multivariate random measures;
-- Graphical selection of Gaussian chain graph models using [Bayesian LASSO](https://arxiv.org/abs/2012.08397)/[Spike-and-Slab LASSO](https://arxiv.org/abs/2207.07020)/Spike-and-Slab Group LASSO methods, [frequentist properties](https://arxiv.org/abs/2209.04389), interpretations, corresponding [experimental design](https://arxiv.org/abs/2107.01306), scalable inferences, as well as applications in community ecology (and genetics);
+- Graphical selection of Gaussian chain graph models using [Spike-and-Slab LASSO](https://arxiv.org/abs/2207.07020) and its [frequentist properties](https://arxiv.org/abs/2209.04389);

-Recent (mostly collaborative) ecology projects are:
+Most recent ecology project:

-- Population and spatial expansion of gray wolves (*Canis lupus*) in Wisconsin/Jaguar (*Panthera onca*) in Costa Rica;
+- Population and spatial expansion of gray wolves (*Canis lupus*) in Wisconsin and the Great Lake region;

 A recent fun astronomy project:

-- Stellar flare detection using Gaussian process combined with HMMs (and trying some DL stuff here).
+- Stellar flare detection using Gaussian process combined with HMMs.

 ## More about me
 I am a wildlife photographer and angler in my spare time.
 I hold a technician class amateur radio license, bearing KD9TZJ call sign.
 I am also an [ACG](https://en.wikipedia.org/wiki/ACG_(subculture)) fan.